microsoft/weblogic-on-azure/javaee/README.md

 * After the Eclipse WebLogic adapters are done installing, go to the 'Servers' panel again, secondary click.
    * Select New -> Server -> Oracle -> Oracle WebLogic Server.
    * Choose the defaults and hit 'Next'.
    * Enter where you have WebLogic installed.
-Even though the dialog says "WebLogic home" you may have to enter the full path to the `wlserver` directory within the `Oracle_Home` directory.
+Even though the dialog says "WebLogic home" you may have to enter the full path to the `wlserver` directory.
    * Enter where the Oracle JDK is installed.
 Click next.
    * For the domain directory, hit Create -> Create Domain.
    * For the domain name, specify 'domain1'.
 Hit 'Finish' to add the new server to Eclipse.
 If Eclipse asks to create a master password hint, do so.
 Consider using `<your suffix>` for the questions and answers.